blockdiag/blockdiag.com/seqdiag/source/sphinxcontrib.rst

 Setting
 =======

-sphinxcontrib-seqdiag is included in seqdiag package.
+..
+You can see available package at `PyPI <http://pypi.python.org/pypi/sphinxcontrib-seqdiag>`_.

+You can get archive file at http://bitbucket.org/birkenfeld/sphinx-contrib/

 Install
 -------

 .. code-block:: bash

-   $ sudo easy_install seqdiag
+   $ sudo easy_install sphinxcontrib-seqdiag

 Configure Sphinx